Pre-Veterinary Internships for Aspiring Vets

 Select Sires Veterinarian Internship

-Select Sires in Ohio offers a veterinary internship to undergraduate or graduate students with interest in food animal medicine.
+Select Sires in Ohio offers a veterinary internship to undergraduate or graduate students with an interest in food animal medicine.

 Interns assist with physical exams, herd health duties, the collection of blood or semen samples from bulls, and implementation of biosecurity measures.
-The internship is a minimum of 4 weeks long and is offered in spring and summer sessions.
+The internship is a minimum of four weeks long and is offered in spring and summer sessions.